kelray/Arduino-Plant-Logger/README.md

 Notes:
 - If you are planning to use GMail with this project for sensor data communication then you have to create a machine/app password in order for this application (or any IoT device) to access the email.
-- Don't use pin 12 of the NodeMCU32S with any 1-Wire sensors where a pull-up resistor is installed, as it's used during boot-up procees and uploading the program to the ESP32 EEPROM will fail because of this pull-up resistor.
+- Don't use pin 12 of the NodeMCU32S with any 1-Wire data pin where a pull-up resistor is installed, as it's used during boot-up procees and uploading the program to the ESP32 EEPROM will fail because of this pull-up resistor.

 **License:**
 No warranty, no liability, no guarantees on using this project (code and hardware).
 Use it at your own risk.